 Bonds and the Information Premium

-There are a few reasons that help explain why the active vs. passive story for fixed-income is different than for stocks.
+There are a few reasons that help explain why the active vs. passive story for fixed income is different than for stocks.
 First and most importantly, the particular characteristics and market structure for each type of security help account for contrasting performance outcomes.

 Inclusion in the Agg requires that securities be U.S. dollar-denominated, investment-grade rated, fixed rate, taxable, and have above a minimum par amount of $300 million outstanding.
 At its inception in 1986, the Agg was a good proxy for the broad universe of fixed-income assets, which at the time primarily consisted of Treasurys, Agency bonds, Agency mortgage-backed securities (MBS), and investment-grade corporate bonds—all of which met the inclusion criteria.
-Sectors outside the Agg include many types of asset-backed securities (ABS), non-Agency residential MBS (RMBS), high-yield corporate bonds, leveraged loans, municipal bonds, and any security with a floating-rate coupon.
+Sectors that are predominantly outside the Agg include many types of asset-backed securities (ABS), non-Agency residential MBS (RMBS), high-yield corporate bonds, leveraged loans, municipal bonds, and any security with a floating-rate coupon.

 Problems With the Agg: Follow the Leverage

 A second factor that accounts for the different outcomes for active management in stocks and bonds is the structure of the Agg itself.
 The Agg still has its usefulness, but the bond market has evolved over the past 30-plus years.
 Rather than reflect the fixed-income universe in its current composition, the eligibility rules of the Agg—and other indexes that form the basis of passive investing—reflect a weighting that is tilted towards the activities of the largest debtors.
 In the late 1970s and into the early 1980s, the largest debt issuers were utilities, partly because of the big expansion in building nuclear plants.
 In the early 1980s, they started to default.
-Fast forward to the late 1990s and early 2000s when the largest debt issuers were the dotcoms and telecoms, and many of the largest issuers—like Global Crossing and WorldCom—failed.
-In the mid-2000s, some of the largest issuers were banks and financial institutions, many of which failed in the financial crisis.
-An index-following passive strategy would have held onto these securities until they dropped out of the index, whereas an alert active manager would have had the ability to trade out of these potential problems before they hurt client portfolios.

 The Active Fixed-Income Management Advantage: Risk Mitigation